SFDO-Community-Sprints/DataGenerationToolkit/README.md

 ## General Project Vision/Goals

-- Every Admin, Developer, and Consultant has access to test environments populated with valid data
-- Ability to generate data sets that follow a story
-- Ability to generate data sets that are valid for small, medium, and large data volumes (including LDV) for testing purposes
-- Ability to generate data sets that are fake but realistic-seeming
 - Open source and free tools facilitate not only data generation, but also sharing best practices *about* data generation between orgs
 - High quality documentation guides users to the appropriate method for their data generation goals and how to execute that method

+Every Admin, Developer, and Consultant has:
+- ability to generate data sets that are fake but realistic-seeming
+- ability to generate data sets that follow a story
+- ability to generate data sets that are valid for small, medium, and large data volumes (including LDV) for testing purposes
+- access to test environments populated with valid data
-- Support for declarative and developer focused solutions
+- support for declarative and developer focused solutions

-We keep our most recent full notes from meetings and Sprints in the [project wiki](https://github.com/SFDO-Community-Sprints/DataGenerationToolkit/wiki).

 ### Working Shared Definitions

 - *Test Environments*: this project supports working in sandbox, scratch orgs, or dev orgs.
 Certain use cases for production orgs are valid, but should be attempted with caution and care!
 - *Data Set*: a collection of related records that include multiple objects and fields.
-- *Valid test data*: the resulting data set produced through these methods should meet user-defined critiera, including matching org schema, volume of records, support for record types, custom fields, records related to other records etc.
+- *Valid test data*: the resulting data set produced through these methods should meet user-defined critiera, including matching org schema, volume of records, support for record types, custom fields, records related to other records, etc.

 ### Project Meetings

 The main project team meets monthly to maintain momentum between sprints.
 You can contact us through the [Trailblazer Community](https://trailhead.salesforce.com/trailblazer-community/groups/0F94S000000kHjVSAU) to get details for joining those meetings.
-Notes from project meetings are recorded on the [wiki for this repository](https://github.com/SFDO-Community-Sprints/DataGenerationToolkit/wiki).
+Notes from project meetings and Sprints are recorded on the [wiki for this repository](https://github.com/SFDO-Community-Sprints/DataGenerationToolkit/wiki).

 ### Project Audience